When you have a newborn, seeing them distressed or upset is one of the hardest things you have to go through as a parent.

 The symptoms of reflux:

-- Irritability and crying
+- Irritability and being unsettled during feeding

 What are the treatments or remedies for silent reflux?

 There are certain treatments that can be prescribed by your doctor for reflux, colic or silent reflux.
 However, the condition and symptoms do often tend to deteriorate over time as your baby grows.
-Once your baby is older, their muscles develop further and they will spend more time sitting up which should help to prevent acid rising up in their throat.
+Once your baby is older, their muscles develop further and they will spend more time sitting up which should help to prevent acid from rising up in their throat.

 If formula feeding, sometimes doctors or health visitors can put your baby on a thicker formula which might be easier for your baby to keep down.
 GP's may also prescribe an infant antacid to neutralise the acid in your baby's stomach.